joenele/Omnifood/README.md

 2. Make the necessary changes, commit them, and push your branch to your forked repository.

-3. Submit a pull request to the `main` branch of the original repository, explaining the changes you made
+3. Submit a pull request to the `main` branch of the original repository, explaining the changes you made.

-.

 4. Be open to feedback and participate in discussions to improve your contribution.